"Snake's Nose, the Land of Flowers and History" is a garden where you can enjoy flowers in the seasons! [Motomiya City, Fukushima Prefecture]

 In addition to wisteria, you can enjoy other flowers in the garden from spring to autumn at ``Jenohana, the village of flowers and history.''

-• May Fuji Festival (large wisteria trellis blooms with purple, pink, and white flowers)
+• May: Fuji Festival (large wisteria trellis produces flowers such as purple, pink, and white)

-• June Rose and Water Lily Festival (water lilies blooming in the moribachi pond in the park.
-At their peak, about 10,000 flowers decorate the water surface)
+• June: Rose and Water Lily Festival (Water lily blooms in the moored pond in the garden.
+At its peak, about 10,000 flowers will color the surface.)

-• November Maple Festival (Most of the maple trees are over 100 years old.
-There are about 500 such maple trees in the park.
-Lighting up is planned during the peak season of autumn leaves. .)
+• November: Maple Festival (Most maple trees are over 100 years old.
+There are about 500 of these maple trees in the garden.
+They are also scheduled to be lit up during the peak of autumn leaves.)

 “Jenohana Palace” is a nationally registered tangible cultural property.

-The Ito family is a large landowner who owns 1,000 hectares of farmland, and this garden alone covers 33 hectares.
+The Ito family owns 1,000 hectares of farmland, and this garden alone has 33 hectares.

-actuallyThe villa of Hisao Ito, who is famous for the NHK morning drama “Ale” and who created the famous song “Iyomante no Yoru”.That's it.
-When I visited, a panel exhibition about Hisao Ito was being held.
+In fact, it is the villa of Ito Hisao, a family home that is well known for the NHK morning drama "Yel," and has released the famous song "Iyomante no Yoru."
+When I visited, I was holding a panel exhibition about Ito Hisao.

 Inside the Ja-no-hana Palace, calligraphy by famous people and screen paintings by famous painters are preserved in all six rooms, and you can freely explore them.
 Each room inside the palace is lined with numerous paintings and calligraphy.